Catkinsv3/dotfiles_old/.config/kmonad/kmonad-mac/README.md

 Kmonad binary will now be installed to somewhere like:
 /Users/christopheratkinson/kmonad/kmonad/.stack-work/install/aarch64-osx/ac3c61d15f02cd084bf651524811be0f38ffca7adac6cedf1ee60cfbac7c7fcc/8.10.7/bin/kmonad
 We can copy this binary and put it wherever we like.
+(Remember to update Input Monitoring permissions for the kmonad binary if you move it)

 We can activate our .kbd (sudo is required): sudo path/to/kmonad path/to/config.kbd